datum360/Datum360-API-User-Guides/Matthew/CLS360/Template/GET Templates.md

 # GET /domains/{domHdl}/templates

 ## Description
-Returns a list of all templates
+Returns a list of all templates.

 ## Required Capabilities
 * CanUseAPI